URBAN PROGRAMS & RESOURCES

 SOIL AND WATER CONSERVATION DISTRICT

-Pervious paving allows water to infiltrate into layers of limestone placed below the paving and then into the soil and groundwater below.
-By infiltrating storm water on-site, the amount of water and pollution flowing into storm sewers and river/streams is greatly reduced.
+Pervious pavement/ cement is a special type of concrete that has a high porosity.
+It is designed to allow percolation or infiltration of storm water through the surface into the soil to reduce runoff.
+By infiltrating storm water on-site, the amount of water and pollution flowing into storm sewers and local waterways is greatly reduced.